zs0302/Leary-lab-manual/README.md

 - Work with the lab manager and/or your research mentor to determine your weekly schedule.
 If you are not able to come in during your normal scheduled time, you must let the lab manager or research mentor know.
 - Provide extra support to the lab manager (this may include filing paperwork).
 If you are in lab and do not have a task to do, you should ask the lab manager or your supervisor whether there is anything you can help out with.
 You should not be idle.

+Undergraduate research assistants play an important role in our lab, and we have a few opportunities for them to earn money or credit for their contributions.
+Because these opportunities require a certain degree of commitment from both the student and the lab, we generally reserve them for students who have already spent at least one semester volunteering in lab.
+If this policy would prevent you from being able to work in lab, please talk to Dr. Leary or the lab manager because we want all students to be able to pursue their research interests.
+In addition to volunteering in lab, other research opportunities include data collection.

 # Code of conduct
 ## General
 Many topics were covered already in the [Lab member expectations & responsibilities section](#Lab-member-expectations-and-responsibilities).